Taxation of the financial sector

 The Financial Transaction Tax (FTT)

-In September 2011, the European Commission proposed a harmonised Financial Transaction Tax for the EU (see (IP/11/1085 ).
+In September 2011, the European Commission proposed a harmonised Financial Transaction Tax for the entire European Union (see (IP/11/1085 ).
 The objectives of the proposed FTT were:

 - to prevent the fragmentation of the Single Market that could result from numerous uncoordinated national approaches to taxing financial transactions,